mmmmaja/crazyPuttin/README.md

 ### Instruction

 - #### Moving around the scene
-  - rotate around the scene using mouse (click and drag the frame)
+  - rotate around the scene using mouse (click and drag the frame).
-  - zoom-in and zoom-out by using the mouse wheel
+  - zoom-in and zoom-out by using the mouse wheel.
+  - You can also navigate around the scene using the keyboard.

 - #### Playing the game
   - once game is loaded all the values for the game scene are read from the file _inputFile.txt_.